marcelomoreno26/eval-llms/README.md

 # eval-llms
-`eval-llms` is library that provides various useful metrics to evaluate LLMs and has been created to facilitate the creation of benchmarks with old, recent and upcoming models.
+`eval-llms` is a library that provides various useful metrics to evaluate LLMs and has been created to facilitate the creation of benchmarks with old, recent and upcoming models.

 The metrics follow the same interface as those of Hugging Face's [Evaluate](https://huggingface.co/docs/evaluate/index) library.